 Just a few miles off the coast of Dominica, the ocean floor drops thousands of feet—making these close encounters all the more surreal.

 Sperm whales dive to incredible depths, sometimes for an hour or two at a time, to hunt for giant squid in the pitch-black waters.
 Their bodies push the boundaries of physiology.
-On rare occasions, when they surface for air, they may take a brief moment to sleep—sometimes vertically—in a scene that would look right at home in a Spielberg science fiction film.
+On rare occasions, when they surface for air, they may take a brief moment to sleep, sometimes vertically, in a scene that would look right at home in a Spielberg science fiction film.

 Whether it's the Bee Gees or Calvin Harris that comes to mind with the title, the sentiment remains the same.